gcassel/Modular-Organizing-Terminology/terms/level-of-organizing.md

 A *level of organizing* is *the [set](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/set.md) of all [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) which occupy a level in a [hierarchical](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/hierarchy.md) [form](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md)*.

 #### Notes
 Each level of organizing gives one or more [traits](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/trait.md) to any higher levels which are [based](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/base.md) on it.
+The base level may or may not [govern](https://github.com/gcassel/Modular-Organizing-Terminology/blob/master/terms/govern.md) the higher level.

 At least two levels of organizing are [present](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/presence.md) in all [systems](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/system.md).